Dynamic Tensor Rematerialization(DTR)

 Marisa Kirisame, Steven Lyubomirsky, Altan Haan, Jennifer Brennan, Mike He, Jared Roesch, Tianqi Chen, Zachary Tatlock

-- Save memory for NN by dynamically discarding and recomputing intermediate result at runtime.
+- Save memory for NN by dynamically discarding and recomputing intermediate results at runtime.

-- By being smart about what to keep and discard, let you train larger model under tight budget.
+- By being smart about what to keep and what to discard, train larger models under a tight budget.

-- Save 3x memory for 20% extra compute time - enable training model 3x as large!
+- Save 3x memory for 20% extra compute time - train models 3x as large!

-- Make no assumptions about the model, and does not require a static graph.
+- DTR Makes no assumptions about the model, and does not require a static graph.

-- So it can be easily implemented into different deep learning framework.
+- DTR can be easily implemented into different deep learning frameworks.

 - Gradient Checkpointing is a technique to save memory for Deep Neural Network training.

 - Or more generally, for reverse-mode automatic differentiation.

 - Checkpointing also has to deal with program with arbitary control flow.

 - To combat this, previous work made different restriction which sacrifice performance or usability.